-Cindy Prado Says ‘I Only Do Butt Stuff’ In Impossibly Tight Leggings & Tiny Bra
+Cindy Prado Says ‘I Only Do Butt Stuff At The Gym’ In Impossibly Tight Leggings & Tiny Bra

 Much needed after the crazy long day I just had.
 We got snowed in here on a snow storm.
 Spent HOURS plowing snow to take my car uphill and out of our extremely long driveway.
 I ended up buried under snow.
 When we finished hours later I ripped my snow clothes off and jumped straight into this deliciously hot jacuzzi.
 What an amazing feeling ⛄️

 Cindy also isn’t above going nude.
-Her hot tub update (seen above) came swimsuit-free.
+Her hot tub update (seen above) is swimsuit-free.
 It did, however, remain classy.
 Nailing a nude look without entering vulgar territory is easier said than done.
 For Prado though, refined nude photography seems to come second-nature.

 Fans following Cindy can expect a mishmash of stylish feminine outfits, itsy-bitsy bikinis, and a little virtual traveling.
 Cindy has updated her account from Greece, the Caribbean, and the swanky French Riviera town of Cannes.
 Many updates, however, see Prado stateside in California or her current domicile of Florida.

-Fans wishing to stay up-to-date with Cindy should follow her on Instagram.
+Fans wishing to stay up to date with Cindy should follow her on Instagram.